zarr-developers/governance/affliated-projects/zarr-format-working-group/README.md

 Approval is conveyed via an approving comment on the PR, or the 👍 emoji, applied either to the PR body or a comment by the PR author scoped to measuring support.

 Objection is conveyed by a "Request Changes" review from a Working Group member that states the basis for the objection and how to resolve it.
 Comments are not objections.
-An objections lapses if the author of the objection does not renew it after a response from the PR author.

 - If unanimous approval is reached, the PR may be merged right away.
 - If at least 33% of Members approve the PR and there have been no objections raised by other Members for 2 weeks (starting from the first approval), the PR may be merged.